berniemackie97/binary-slicer/README.md

 # or: --skip-hash             to avoid hashing large files

 # 3) Create a slice scaffold
-binary-slicer init-slice --root /path/to/workdir --name AutoUpdateManager --description "Handles OTA updates"
+binary-slicer init-slice --root /path/to/workdir --name AutoUpdateManager --description "Handles OTA updates" --binary libExampleGame.so

 # 4) List what you have
 binary-slicer list-slices --root /path/to/workdir